Superhorizon isocurvature fluctuations relax tensions: Introduction

 Here we propose a different solution to the problem, by postulating that CMB is subject to a locally different cosmology.
-We do this by imposing large scale fluctuations in the sound horizon with sufficiently large correlation lengths that our observable, low-redshift universe appears essentially homogeneous, while the CMB surface contains several patches.
+We do this by imposing large scale fluctuations in the sound horizon with sufficiently large correlation lengths that our observable, low-redshift Universe appears essentially homogeneous, while the CMB surface contains several patches.
 This is not difficult to arrange since the comoving distance to the redshift $z=6$ is about 8\,Gpc, while the comoving distance to the surface of last scattering at $z\sim 1150$ is about 13.6\,Gpc.
-A large-scale field with a correlation length of $\sim 10$\,Gpc will be approximately constant across the observable universe, while presenting $O(10)$ uncorrelated patches across the CMB surface.
+A large-scale field with a correlation length of $\sim 10$\,Gpc will be approximately constant across the observable Universe, while presenting $O(10)$ uncorrelated patches across the CMB surface.
 This way we decouple the sound horizon inferred from the CMB peaks from that present in the local BAO measurements and thus weaken the inverse distance ladder argument.

 In order to put such model on a concrete footing, we employ very large scale baryon fraction fluctuations as means to achieve sound horizon fluctuations.
 We do this by varying physical baryon density $\omega_b = \Omega_b h^2$ at fixed matter density fluctuations, so that the background cosmology remains simple and unchanged.
-Technically, these are called the compensated iso-curvature fluctuations, since the baryon density fluctuations are compensated by dark matter fluctuations, while leaving radioation fields untouched.
+Technically, these are called the compensated isocurvature fluctuations, since the baryon density fluctuations are compensated by dark matter fluctuations, while leaving radiation fields untouched.
 They have been studied before \cite{0907.3919,1306.4319,1704.03461} in other contexts.
 They leave no imprint on CMB at linear order, since both the equation of state of the baryon-dark matter fluid and then potential fluctuation are unchanged.
-The main novelty in our paper is that we consider a cut-off in the power spectrum of these fluctuations on very large scales which leaves the small scale physics even further untouched.
-Such fluctuations are naturally produced by inflation in certain scenarios \cite{dambulance}.
+The main novelty in our paper is that we consider a cutoff in the power spectrum of these fluctuations on very large scales which leaves the small scale physics unchanged, and to consider large, beyond linear-order amplitudes.